The Judge Just Threw Out Most of Blake Lively's Case

 Sexual Harassment

-Dismissed because the filming took place in New Jersey, not California — so California's harassment law didn't apply.
+Dismissed because filming took place in New Jersey, not California — so California's harassment law didn't apply.
 As an independent contractor, federal law didn't cover her either.
+The judge did not say the conduct didn't happen — he said the laws cited didn't apply.

 Gone